fitzgen/rust-conf-2019/slides.md

 ???

-* as we saw with our first triangle svg, pen plotters don't support all the features that software SVG renderers do
+* as we saw w/ `triangle.svg`:
+    * plotters don't support all SVG features that software renderers do
+* software renderers:
-* software renderers will fill in shapes with colors or gradients
+    * fill in shapes with colors or gradients
-    * if you want the plotter to fill a shape, you need to create a cross-hatch pattern, or some other set of paths for it to draw that will fill the shape
+        * w/ plotter: need to create cross-hatch pattern
-* software renderers draw elements in order, and later elements can cover up earlier elements so you can't see them
+    * draw elements in order
+        * later elements can occlude earlier elements
+        * w/ plotter:
+            * draw first element
-    * a pen plotter will draw the first element, then draw the second element, and now you have two elements drawn on top of each other
+            * then draw second element,
+            * result = elements drawn on top of each other
-    * if you want new elements to cover up old ones, you need to program that behavior yourself, and only generate paths for things that are visible
+        * if want occlusion:
+            * only generate paths that aren't covered
+* stop line when it hits another line?
-* once you start running into these problems, it is a good time to consider reaching for a library or framework
+* running into these problems?
+    * consider library / framework

-(TODO: maybe this slide and the intro to fart on the next slides are too much of a non-sequitor?
-Should I move the intro to fart to the speeding-up-the-feedback-loop part?)
+*(TODO: maybe this slide and the intro to fart on the next slides are too much of a non-sequitor?
+Should I move the intro to fart to the speeding-up-the-feedback-loop part?)*

 ---